-WHEN CAN A MISTAKE IN FACT DEFENSE BE USED IN LOS ANGELES COUNTY?
+WHEN CAN A MISTAKE IN FACT DEFENSE BE USED IN SAN FERNANDO VALLEY?

 If the defense can show that the defendant did not have the intent to commit a crime and simply made an honest mistake in believing certain key facts that turned out to be incorrect.
 Of course, as indicated above, any belief must be reasonable and make sense to a jury.
 Otherwise the defense will simply be viewed as a ruse to get out of a crime they committed.